 - We will fill the empty interior chamber of the tooth with a rubber-like material called gutta-percha.
 We will then close up the hole in the crown of your tooth with a temporary filling.

 - At some date after the root canal procedure, you will return to our office and we will place a permanent crown over your tooth.

 If you’ve been experiencing tooth pain, call Charles F. Betts Family Dentistry in Decatur, AL right away.
 We will thoroughly examine your teeth, pinpoint the source of your discomfort, and determine the best way to bring your mouth back to health.
 If the solution is a root canal, you have nothing to fear.
 We use the most cutting-edge and modern techniques, and strive to keep you as comfortable as possible.
 A successful root canal does not cause pain — it ends it.
-Dial 256-274-8680 or get in touch through our online form.
+Dial 256-274-8680 or get in touch through our online.